 Not everyone needs to go diving to experience the manta rays; the Mauna Lani golf course’s 14th hole actually has a lighted spot to look down on the rays as they appear almost nightly for cleaning by the reef fish.
 Divers and snorkelers will frequent this spot as well, often from the shore near the 6th Hole.

 Seventeen miles south of Kailua-Kona is one of the most popular snorkeling spots on the island, Captain Cook Monument at Kealakekua Bay.
 This underwater sanctuary has become more and more popular, thus crowded.
-If you don’t want to hike two miles to the monument, rent a kayak.
+If you don’t want to hike two miles to the monument, rent a kayak and tour Hawaii in style!
 Do ask kayak vendors for their permit since the state now requires all kayaks be permitted in the area to ensure the popular spot’s traffic can be monitored and the sanctuary properly maintained.

 Just five miles further down Highway 11 is Honaunau Bay, also known as “Two Step” because there are essentially two steps of depth giving snorkelers a diverse change of marine life.
 To the left of the lava finger protrusion at Two Step is a fifteen to twenty foot consistent depth where the right side offers a gradual grade to 100 feet where you might encounter a spinner dolphin pod chilling with you.

 Best Big Island Waterfalls and Hikes: Rainbow Falls and Akaka Falls are the two most popular waterfalls on the Big Island.
 Most of the great falls are accessible on the “wet side” of the island, surrounding Hilo.
 Rainbow Falls, named for the rainbows frequently seen through the spray across the falls, is right in Hilo and while not the tallest, it is surrounded by the lush green cliffs overlooking the pool where the Wailuku River continues on to the beach.